polterguy/magic.data.common/README.md

 If you wish to extend Magic to support a custom database type, you can do so using C# for instance.
 This project contains 4 base classes, which you can inherit from to extend and implement your custom logic.

-* `SqlCreateBuilder` - Helper class to generate insert SQL statements.
+* `SqlCreateBuilder` - Helper class to generate insert SQL statements
-* `SqlDeleteBuilder` - Helper class to generate delete SQL statements.
+* `SqlDeleteBuilder` - Helper class to generate delete SQL statements
-* `SqlReadBuilder` - Helper class to generate select SQL statements.
+* `SqlReadBuilder` - Helper class to generate select SQL statements
-* `SqlUpdateBuilder` - Helper class to generate update SQL statements.
+* `SqlUpdateBuilder` - Helper class to generate update SQL statements

 If you create your own database implementation, you'll need to inherit from the above classes, and override whatever parts of these classes that doesn't by default work as your database type needs it to work.
-If you wish to do this, you would probably benefit from looking at one of the existing specialised implementations, such as the MySQL or SQL Server specific implementation.
+If you wish to do this, you would probably benefit from looking at one of the existing specialised implementations, such as the MySQL, SQL Server or PostgreSQL specific implementations.

 ## Project website